Theaflavin

 Is black tea good for skin?

-The anti-oxidant, anti-ageing and anti-inflammatory properties present in tea helps keep your skin healthy and glowing.
+The anti-oxidant, anti-ageing and joint comfort properties present in tea helps keep your skin healthy and glowing.
 Green tea and black tea contain caffeine and are super-rich in catechins and polyphenols, two antioxidants that are known to fight acne and ageing.

 Is black tea with milk good for you?

-Tea has potent antioxidants catechins and epicatechins, but adding milk cuts down the amount of these antioxidants making this otherwise healthy drink a source of inflammation and acidity.
+Tea has potent antioxidants catechins and epicatechins, but adding milk cuts down the amount of these antioxidants making this otherwise healthy drink a source of physical strain and acidity.
 Green or black Tea is known to relax blood vessels, but adding milk to it may delay the process.

 What are the side effects of black tea?